JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Hiranyakesin_1_2.md

 1\. [^516] He then causes (the student) to put on the fire seven pieces of fresh Palâ<i>s</i>a wood, with unbroken tops, of one span's length, which have been anointed with ghee.

-2\. [^517] One (of these pieces of wood he puts on the fire) with (the Mantra), ‘To Agni I have brought a piece of wood, to the great _G_âtavedas.
+2\. [^517] One (of these pieces of wood he puts on the fire) with (the Mantra), ‘To Agni I have brought a piece of wood, to the great <i>G</i>âtavedas.
 As thou art inflamed, Agni, through that piece of wood, thus inflame me through wisdom, insight, offspring, cattle, holy lustre, and through the enjoyment of food.
 Svâhâ!’—

 3\.
 (Then he puts on the fire) two (pieces of wood with the same Mantra, using the dual instead of the <span id="p156">[<sup><small>p.
 156</small></sup>]</span> singular), ‘To Agni (I have brought) two pieces of wood;’